Things to know about credit card minimum payments

 If your balance is low compared to your credit limit, your minimum payment will likely be a fixed dollar amount.
 If your balance is lower than the fixed amount, then the minimum payment may be the entire balance.

-If you have a higher balance, your minimum payment will likely be a small percentage of that.
-Some issuers set a flat percentage, which may vary between issuers, but is typically around 2%.
-Other issuers may have a lower flat percentage — 1%, for example.
+If you have a higher balance, your minimum payment will likely be calculated as a small percentage of your total balance.
+The exact percentage varies by issuer—some set a higher flat rate, while others may use a lower one.

 What happens if I don’t make a minimum payment?